Veterinary Medicine Minority Forgivable Loan (VMMP)

 Post-graduate training must be taken at an accredited institution and shall not exceed four (4) years.

-- I KNOW THAT AS A RECIPIENT UNDER THE SREB PROGRAM I HAVE A CONTRACTUAL OBLIGATION TO PRACTICE IN THE FIELD VETERINARY MEDICINE IN THE STATE OF MISSISSIPPI.
+- I KNOW THAT AS A RECIPIENT UNDER THE VMMP PROGRAM I HAVE A CONTRACTUAL OBLIGATION TO PRACTICE IN THE FIELD VETERINARY MEDICINE IN THE STATE OF MISSISSIPPI.
 WHAT IF I AM UNABLE TO FIND A JOB IMMEDIATELY AFTER COMPLETING MY DEGREE?